AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-53790-multiple-rmas-for-single-product-can-be-created-via-rest-api.md

 <u>Expected results</u>:

-Validation error is being displayed instead of creation of a duplicate RMA.
+A validation error is being displayed instead of creation of a duplicate RMA.

 <u>Actual results</u>: